 Tobacco and sugar.
-Two exports, in addition to rum, that Cuba is most known for.
-After spending three days in the tobacco-growing province of Piñar del Rio, which included visiting a tobacco farm and learning about the cigar-making process in Viñales, it was time for us to explore the region that was once dominated by sugar production.
+Two exports — in addition to rum — that Cuba is most known for.
+After spending three days in the tobacco-growing Piñar del Rio province, which included visiting a tobacco farm and learning about the cigar-making process in Viñales, we headed to the region that was once dominated by sugar production.
 On our travel day, we took a punishing 8-hour ride in a crammed colectivo halfway across the island to the town of Trinidad.

 52630474575_644f06d9e6_k

-After seeing everything in town, we wanted to see the place where all these fortunes were made.
-On the last day in Trinidad, our Airbnb host arranged for us a taxi to visit the Valley of the Sugar Mills.
+After seeing everything in town, it was time for us to see the place where all these riches were made.
+On the last day in Trinidad, we arranged a taxi to take us to the Valley of the Sugar Mills.
 The driver came to pick us up in the morning in an eggplant-colored 1988 Moskvich, and off we went.

 The first stop was at a mirador (a viewpoint) overlooking the valley.
-The bird-eye view was breathtaking.
-The valley majestically spread in front of us, with the greenery extending in all directions.
+The bird's-eye view was breathtaking.
+The valley majestically spread out before us, with greenery extending in all directions.
 We stood there, gazing at the beautiful hills, and imagined the valley in the 18th century filled with sugar cane plantations and working sugar mills.

 52628031595_095e971eb4_k

 The next stop was San Isidro, a former sugar mill.
 To get there, we drove into the valley and exited the main road to take a dirt road.
-San Isidro was one of many sugar mills, and what is left of it today is just the ruins that are being restored and developed into a tourist site.
-The site has the fragments of the owner’s house, production facilities, slaves’ living quarters, and a watchtower, from which slaves were observed.
+San Isidro was one of many sugar mills, and what is left of it today is just the ruins that are being restored and developed into a tourist attraction.
+The site has the remains of the owner’s house, production facilities, slaves’ living quarters, and a watchtower.
 The entrance fee included an excellent 40-minute guided tour.
-A guide walked us through this former small-scale sugar production and provided an overview of the history and the process of sugar production in Cuba.
+A guide walked us through this former small-scale operation and provided an overview of the history and the process of sugar production in Cuba.

 In the 16th century, the Spanish introduced sugar cane in Cuba, and it turned out that the country had excellent climate conditions for growing the plant.
-The easy access to ports and international markets proved to be critical, allowing Cuba at one point to become the world’s leading producer of sugar.
-Because the native Taino population was quickly eradicated due to violence, genocide, and diseases brought by the Europeans, thousands of slaves were subsequently brought to Cuba from Africa to work in sugar cane fields and mills.
+The easy access to ports and international markets proved critical, allowing Cuba at one point to become the world’s leading sugar producer.
+Because the native Taino population was quickly eradicated due to violence, genocide, and diseases brought by Europeans, thousands of slaves were soon brought from Africa to work at sugar mills.

-Slavery in Cuba was abolished in 1886, but, as our guide explained, not because of humanistic reasons.
-At the end of the 19th century, slavery was no longer lucrative due to the Industrial Revolution and new technological advances, as well as due to regular rebellions by slaves and the growing use of cheaper beet sugar in Europe.
-Eventually, sugar production in Cuba went into decline, and many sugar mills, like San Isidro, were abandoned.
+Slavery in Cuba was abolished in 1886, but not for humanistic reasons.
+At the end of the 19th century, it was simply no longer lucrative due to the Industrial Revolution and new technological advances, as well as because of frequent slaves' rebellions and the growing use of cheaper beet sugar in Europe.
+Eventually, sugar production on the island went into decline, and many mills, like San Isidro, were abandoned.

 52627602391_919a680887_k